Vatsalyadav/NASA-pictures-app/README.md

 #### Model
 Model holds the data of the application.
 Model represents domain specific data and business logic in MVC architecture.
 It maintains the data of the application.
 Model objects retrieve and store model state in the persistance store like a database.
 Model class holds data in public properties.
 It cannot directly talk to the View.
 #### View
-Viewrepresents the UI of the application devoid of any Application Logic.
+View represents the UI of the application devoid of any Application Logic.
 It observes the ViewModel.
 #### ViewModel
 ViewModel acts as a link between the Model and the View.
 It’s responsible for transforming the data from the Model.
 It provides data streams to the View.
 It also uses hooks or callbacks to update the View.
 It’ll ask for the data from the Model.
 The following flow illustrates the core MVVM Pattern.